wellingtoncunha/hadoop/stand_up_a_hadoop_cluster_on_aws.md

     nano ~/.ssh/config
     ```

 5. To configure the file, we need to get the Private IPv4 address from every name node.
 We must use the Private IP address because this IP is fixed for your instances, while a new Public IP address is assigned to the instance everytime that it is rebooted.
 It is a good chance to update the name of data nodes (I am using "Hadoop Data Node - 1", "Hadoop Data Node - 2", etc.).
-With the Private IPv4 addresses written down add the following to the file just created on previous step:
+With the Private IPv4 addresses written down, add the following to the file just created on previous step:

     ```bash
     Host datanode1 #You can use any alias you want for the hosts